Grants and fellowships

 • Be an active and current member of the AcPS Section.

-• Be an accepted speaker in a session officially proposed by the AcPS Section for the MontrĂ©al 2026 Congress.
+• Be an accepted speaker in a session officially proposed by the AcPS Section for the Montréal 2026 Congress.

-• Not be receiving speaker support from the main FIP Congress Programming Committee or from any other institution.
+• Not receive speaker support from the main FIP Congress Programming Development Group or any other institution.

 • Provide proof of participation and registration for the Congress.